(tinctura Syzygium cumini)

 The leaves have also a diuretic effect; without changes in sodium and potassium levels.

-The dried bark of Syzygium cumini as an anti-diabetic agent, using the oral glucose tolerance test, exhibit anti-hyperglycemic activities and shows significant decrease in blood glucose levels (BGLs).
+The dried bark of Syzygium cumini as an anti-diabetic agent, exhibit anti-hyperglycemic activities and shows significant decrease in blood glucose levels (BGLs).

 Jamun may have effect upon the regeneration of insulin producing cells in the pancreatic duct wall.